OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 Workers are created on demand and are assigned to a customer when required.
 Once you've finished using a worker, the worker is destroyed and not reused.

 ::: info
-Octopus Cloud defines **finished** as the worker has been idle for an hour (60 minutes).
+Octopus Cloud defines the use of the worker as **finished** when it has been idle for an hour (60 minutes).
 If your cloud instance does another deployment or runbook run within an hour, the same worker will be re-used.
 No matter what, Octopus Cloud will destroy the worker after 72 hours (3 days).
 These settings can be adjusted for your instance.
 Reach out to [support@octopus.com](mailto:support@octopus.com) to request any adjustments.
 :::

 ### Isolated